Christopher Horrell

 Contract archaeologist for the State of Texas through the Center for Archaeological Research (C.A.R.) at the University of Texas at San Antonio.
 I worked on more than 25 contracted projects in and around the San Antonio area.
 Projects that I was involved with included historic research, the Legacy Outreach program (teaching grade school to high school students about archaeology), contracted fieldwork, laboratory analysis, field supervisor, and publication of completed projects.
 During my time with CAR, I worked on 25 field projects.
 If interested in those projects, I am happy to supply that information.

-Christopher Horrell Skills
+Christopher Horrell education

-Frequently Asked Questions about Christopher Horrell
+Frequently asked questions about Christopher Horrell

 What company does Christopher Horrell work for?

-Christopher Horrell works for Search
+Christopher Horrell works for SEARCH.

-What is Christopher Horrell's role at the current company?
+What is Christopher Horrell's role at SEARCH?

 What is Christopher Horrell's email address?

-What is Christopher Horrell's direct phone number?
+What is Christopher Horrell's phone number?

 What schools did Christopher Horrell attend?